IMPACT PROJECT

 The three year project (2024-2027) is being implemented in four states of Delhi, Uttar Pradesh, Himachal Pradesh, and Uttarakhand covering a population of 74 million to eliminate TB and foster healthier communities.

-Since August 2024, the project has successfully mapped 2,387 Ayushman Aarogya Mandirs (AAMs).
-Through this initiative, 4,093 TB survivors have been identified, out of which 2,801 TB survivors has been trained as TB Champions.
-These trained individuals have been placed in 1,735 AAMs, and by February 2025, 54% of the TB Champions have actively initiated community engagement activities.
+Since August 2024, the project team has successfully mapped 4,239 Ayushman Aarogya Mandirs (AAMs).
+Through this initiative, we have identified 7,264 TB survivors and trained 6,888 of them as TB Champions.
+The trained TB Champions have been placed in 3,850 AAMs, and by October 2025, 78% of them have actively led community engagement activities.
+Under the PRI engagement component, the team has trained 92% of Gram Pradhans on TB in their respective panchayats to help make their panchayat TB-free.

 WHP welcomes the opportunity to collaborate to implement this commitment.